styledbycatphillips-del/styled-by-cat-phillips/docs/TECHNICAL-BRAND-GUIDELINES.md

 ### For Technical AI Tools
 **Provide this context:**
-"This is for Cat Phillips (styledbycatphillips.com), a personal stylist specializing in executive styling and signature development.
+"This is for Kirksey House (styledbycatphillips.com), a personal stylist specializing in executive styling and signature development.
 Use the signature color palette and maintain sophisticated, authoritative brand voice."

 ### For Design AI Tools
 **Include these constraints:**